 In our design, each video segment returned as an answer to a user query has an associated importance value ranging between 0 and 1, where 1 denotes an exact match.
 The results are ordered with respect to these importance values in descending order.
-Maximal subqueries return segments with importance value 1 because they are exact-match queries, whereas the importance values for the segments returned by similarity-based object-trajectory queries are the similarity values computed.
+Maximal subqueries return segments with importance value 1 because they are exact-match queries, whereas the importance values for the segments returned by similaritybased object-trajectory queries are the similarity values computed.
 Interval operators not and or return the complements and union of their input intervals, respectively.
-Interval operator or returns intervals without changing their importance values, whilst the importance value for the importance values of the interval second by not is 1.
-The rest of the interval operators takes the average of the importance values of their input interval pairs for the computed intervals.
+Interval operator or returns intervals without changing their importance values, while the importance value for the intervals returned by not is 1.
+The remaining interval operators take the average of the importance values of their input interval pairs for the computed intervals.
 Users may also specify a time period in a query to view only the parts of videos returned as an answer.
 The grammar of the BilVideo query language is given in Appendix A.

-4.2 Basic Query Types
+4.2 Basic query types

 This section presents the basic query types that the BilVideo query language supports.
-These types of queries can be combined to construct complex spatio-temporal queries without any restriction, which makes the language very flexible and powerful in terms of expressiveness.
-In this section, we provide some examples for the object and similarity-based object-trajectory queries; examples of the other types used in combination are introduced later in Sections 4.3 and 5.5.
+These types of queries can be combined to construct complex spatiotemporal queries without any restriction, which makes the language very flexible and powerful in terms of expressiveness.
+In this section, we provide some examples of the object and similarity-based object-trajectory queries; examples of the other types used in combination are introduced later in Sects.
+4.3 and 5.5.

+4.2.1 Object queries

-4.2.1 Object Queries This type of queries may be used to retrieve salient objects for each video queried that satisfies the conditions, along with segments if desired, where the objects appear.
+This type of query may be used to retrieve salient objects for each video queried that satisfies the conditions, along with segments if desired, where the objects appear.
 Some example queries of this type are given below: